Should You Be Afraid Of Your Calcium Supplements?

 This is equivalent to doing a study that measures the likelihood of a stroke due to exercise; without describing the type of exercise.

 You’d get more calcium by swallowing the cap from the calcium bottle than from the calcium!

 Calcium citrate has become a leading form of calcium that is regularly advertised on TV.
 Though this type of calcium is absorbed better than calcium carbonate, the amount absorbed by the body is still negligible.

 So before we continue, let me explain what I mean by “type” of calcium.

-Many people see the word calcium and assume that it is good for them and that their body will absorb it.
+Many people see the word calcium and assume that it is good for them.
+And, of course, that their body will absorb it.
 However this is not the case.
-What we hope to absorb when we take a calcium supplement is the elemental calcium.
-Being a mineral, as with all minerals, in order to get the amount needed by the body the mineral must be accompanied by a “carrier” or “mineral transporter”.
+What we hope to absorb when we take a calcium supplement, is the elemental calcium.
+Being a mineral, as with all minerals, in order to get the amount needed by the body, the mineral must be accompanied by a “carrier” or “mineral transporter”.
 In other words the mineral, calcium in this case, is “escorted into the cells” by a carrier such as carbonate, citrate, aspartate, or orotate (among others).

 However each carrier is not created equal as many people may think.
 Though not scientifically exact, the following is meant to help explain the carriers in a simplistic manner.

 - Using calcium carbonate (oxide) as the carrier is like trying to drive a bus into the cell.
 It just can’t happen because the oxide carrier is too big.
 Thus, there is little to no calcium absorbed.
 In fact it is like swallowing chalk.

 - Using calcium citrate as the carrier is a bit better.
 This is more like trying to drive a car into the cell.
 You have a slightly better chance at calcium absorption than with the oxide carrier, but clearly not the best option.